frechfrechfrech/Mutual-Fund-Market-Clusters/README.md

 # Broker Dealer Clustering

-- **Hypothesis: funds that are similar have similar sales patterns.**
+- **Hypothesis: Broker Dealers/Broker Dealer Offices with similar buying behavior can constitute meaningful consumer segments. **
-- **Data**: Proportion of sales into each broad category within the broker dealer or broker dealer location
+- **Features**: Proportion of sales into each broad category within the broker dealer or broker dealer location
-  - Included normed broker dealer size for the broker-dealer level analysis because size is a meaningful differentiator for sales opportunity.
+  - Included scaled broker dealer size for the broker-dealer level analysis because size is a meaningful differentiator for sales opportunity.

 ### Broker Dealer Office Clustering by Broad Category